 Diatoms are microscopic algae composed of separate halves, with delicate siliceous cell walls.
 They're usually single-celled organisms, though some live colonially.
 They inhabit fresh and salt waters and are among the most abundant of all phytoplankton.

-"This may look like Salvador Dali's Mae West Lips Sofa, but it is a colourised scanning electron microscope image of a diatom - a tiny single-celled marine creature invisible to the naked eye.
+"This may look like Salvador Dali's Mae West Lips Sofa, but it is a colourised scanning electron microscope image of a diatom - a tiny single-celled marine creature invisible to the naked eye."
+The Telegraph.
 Image by Dr Paul Hargreaves and Faye Darling